Prehistory of the Valencian Community: Art of the Upper Paleolithic

 Paleolithic art developed in the Levant.
 In the Upper Paleolithic, the best-known and most comprehensive assortment of art are the cave paintings of the Iberian Peninsula.
-In the Valencian Community, various caves contain this type of paleolithic art, including the Cova Fosca, Cova de Reinós, Abric d'En Melia, and the Parpalló and Meravelles caves.
+In the Valencian Community, various caves contain this type of Paleolithic art, including the Cova Fosca, Cova de Reinós, Abric d'En Melia, and the Parpalló and Meravelles caves.

-However, the predominant paleolithic art form in Valencia is portable art, that is, artistic objects that may be transported.
+However, the predominant Paleolithic art form in Valencia is portable art, that is, artistic objects that may be transported.
 Parpalló is exemplary of this type of art, holding a large number of decorated platelets bearing images of darts, awls, and harpoons.

 The development of art is associated with the growth in the complexity and size of a society, symbolizing shared identity as well as individuality.

 Mesolithic

 During the Mesolithic or Epipaleolithic, the climatic conditions became more mild.
 The glaciations of the Upper Paleolithic ended and the planet entered its current geological age, the Holocene.
 Forests began to expand and the polar icecaps receded, raising the sea level to modern day levels.

 The improvement in the climate increased the resource availability, both animal and plant.
 Food sources included land mammals (mountain goats, wild boar, and rabbits), plants (fruits, berries, and roots) and marine life (fish, snails, and bivalves).

 During this period, settlements last for shorter periods of time, mainly due to seasonal movements.
 Settlements increased near coasts and around rivers and in swamps and lagoons, with marine based economies.
-Open air archeological sites are more frequent during than previous periods.
+Open air archeological sites are more frequent than during previous periods.
 Some examples include Casa de Lara and Estany Gran.

 Tools played an increasingly greater role, and in fact, the Mesolithic in the region of Valencia may be divided into two periods, or complexes, according to the predominant toolmaking method.
 The first of these uses the microlaminar method, which uses bones in the fabrication of weapons.
 However, around 6500 BCE, this method was abandoned, and geometric elements began to predominate in the tools.
 According to F.J.
 Fortea, this last complex may be divided further into three phases, differentiated according to the dominant geometric figures.
 The first phase is characterized by an abundance of trapezoids, the second by triangles, and the third by a beveled geometry.

 Settlements in the Valencian Community expanded considerably during the Mesolithic, increasing in number and even scattering throughout Castellón province, where few pre-Mesolithic artifacts have been found.
 Among the various settlements are Cueva de la Cocina, Cova Fosca, Cova de Santa Maira, Tossal de la Roca, Abric de les Malledetes, Cova dels Balus, and Cova Matutano.
 The Cueva de la Cocina is famous for the incredible number of flint tools, especially arrows, found there, and for its plates of stone covered in geometric shapes.
 The Cova Fosca is well known for its small scale cave drawings depicting hunting and fighting.